minibasehq/minibase/README.md

   <a href="https://github.com/minibasehq/minibase/discussions">Discussions</a>
 </p>

-Minibase is a lightweight **application backend**. with a Postgres base and a middleware layer of services accessed via an API gateway.
+Minibase is a lightweight **application backend** with a Postgres base and a middleware layer of services accessed via an API gateway.
 The default setup includes a REST API, but services can be added and swapped out as needed.